 MacManus, Seumas (1868–1960), writer, was born 31 December 1868 in Mountcharles, Co.
 Donegal, second son of Patrick MacManus, farmer and small shopkeeper, and Mary MacManus (née Molloy), from a farming family in Drumholm.
 On completing his education at the local Glencoagh school he enrolled in the Model School in Enniskillen, where he obtained his teacher's certificate.
 His first teaching post was in Kinawley, Co.
 Fermanagh; in 1888 he became principal of Glencoagh school.
 He was interested in the nationalist movement, becoming the first secretary of the Gaelic League in Co.
-Donegal, a founder member of the INTO, and a founder member of the 1798 Commemoration Committee in Mountcharles (1897).
+Donegal, a founder member of the Irish National Teachers' Organisation (INTO), and a founder member of the 1798 Commemoration Committee in Mountcharles (1897).
 He was on the board of Padraig Pearse's Scoil Enda, and when Pearse visited Donegal he stayed several days with MacManus.

 He collected legends and folklore in the local ‘rambling houses’ and began contributing to the local Donegal Vindicator.
 He won a prize for his ‘Ride on an Irish jaunting car’ in the Weekly Irish Times, using the pen-name ‘Mac of Glen Eany’; later he shortened his pen-name to ‘Mac’.
 Apart from the Dublin-based Shamrock, he contributed to the Belfast-based Northern Patriot and Shan Van Vocht edited by Alice Milligan (qv) and Ethna Carbery (qv).
 His earliest full-length publications were Shuilers from heathy hills (1893), The leadin' road to Donegal (1895), 'Twas in dhroll Donegal (1897), The bend of the road (1898), and The humours of Donegal (1898).

 In 1903 he had founded a small monthly magazine, Irish Nights, which contained many of his own stories.
-After six issues he returned to the USA and publication ceased.
-Seumas spent most of his life in the US lecturing and writing.
+After six issues he returned to the US and publication ceased.
+Seumas spent the rest of his life in the US lecturing and writing.
 In 1908 he was appointed to lecture in literature in Notre Dame University, Indiana, and in 1917 the University conferred a doctorate of law on him.
 His main novels were A lad of the O'Friels (1903) and The red poocher (1903); the autobiographical Rocky road to Dublin appeared in 1938.
 Ireland's cause put in book form a lecture given to Cumann na nGaedheal in London in 1903.
 It was expanded into The story of the Irish race in 1938.
 Some chapters were written by Helena Concannon (qv) and Aodh de Blacam (qv).

 MacManus also published fairy tales in Donegal fairy stories (1900), wonder tales in The Donegal wonder book (1926), and articles in papers and magazines.
 In 1938 he founded a magazine, Chimney Corners, in Ireland but it was not a success.
 In the 1940s and 1950s he visited Mountcharles annually, and in the summer evenings told stories such as ‘The well o’ the World's End’ and ‘The knight of the Glenn's Steed o' Bells’ to the children gathered at the village pump.
-He died on 21 October 1960 in New York; his remains were brought back to Donegal in May 1961 and are buried in the same grave with those of Ethna Carbery in Frosses.
+He died on 21 October 1960 in New York; his remains were brought back to Donegal in May 1961 and were buried in the same grave with those of Ethna Carbery in Frosses.

 His second marriage was to a writer, Catalina Violante Páez in New York in 1911.
-She was a granddaughter of Gen. José Antonio Páez, the first president of Venezuela.
+She was a granddaughter of General José Antonio Páez, the first president of Venezuela.
 They had two daughters, Mariquita and Patricia.